 At last month’s Film Independent Forum, industry experts offered their insights at the event’s annual Marketing and Distribution Clinic.
-This year’s panelists included Submarine Entertainment cofounder Josh Braun, Array Director of Marketing Mercedes Cooper, Film Independent’s own Director of Publicity Alia Quart Khan and indie film marketing-and-distribution strategist Missy Laney.
+This year’s panelists included Submarine Entertainment cofounder Josh Braun, Array Director of Marketing Mercedes Cooper, Film Independent’s own Alia Quart Khan and indie film marketing-and-distribution strategist Missy Laney.
 Filmmaker, author and film consultant Jon Reiss served as moderator.

 Representing Array—filmmaker Ava DuVernay’s innovative distribution collective—Cooper collaborates with filmmakers to form ties with outside communities, surmising that it’s important to forge a loyal audience that will support filmmakers throughout their entire career, not just their first feature.
 “We want you to be able to take your audience with you as you continue filmmaking,” she said.

 It pays to know your foundation—e.g. organizations to contact to reach out to on a grassroots level.
 Cooper noted, “As early as you are starting to physically work on your film, start to connect [with] and build your supporters, the people who are going to want to see that film.”

 But in order to reach these communities, it pays to be detail oriented.
 “There is a delivery list,” Cooper affirmed—stressing in particular the importance of capturing promotional stills.
 “Five is not going to work.
 Take as many stills on set as possible,” she said.